horikawa-t/MindCaptioning/README.md

 - MATLAB and Python scripts for reproducing the main results of our study are available in the [./code](code/) directory.
 See the [README.md](code/README.md) file in the directory for details.
 ## Note
 - If you encounter any issues accessing the data or code, please open an issue on the GitHub repository.
+- Subsets of results can be downloaded from figshare without performing the analysis by yourself: figshare